 Note that some have claimed that block-level sync and zero-knowledge encryption are mutually exclusive, because the encryption scrambles the entire file when a small part is changed.
 Although this is technically true, it’s still possible to have both by breaking files into blocks before they’re encrypted.

 Although we’re focusing on the personal backup and cloud storage options from both providers, it’s worth noting that they also offer solid business plans.
-The Backblaze B2 cloud storage service gets an honorable mention in our top five IaaS providers list, whereas the Dropbox Business plans get it into the top five best business cloud storage services.
+Backblaze B2 cloud storage service gets frequently selected in many of our cloud computing reviews, whereas the Dropbox Business plans get it into the top five best business cloud storage services.